joalmei/Img2Mesh/README.md

 - The section **"Test with a custom 400x400 bmp"** shows an usage example for .bmp files.
 Note that it must have exactly 400x400.

+# Notes
+An alternative trainning notebook featuring a normal loss optimization for mesh fitting using faces normals is available (https://github.com/jvaaguiar/Img2Mesh/blob/master/Img2Mesh_Training_(Normal_Loss).ipynb)
+The results from this technique were not satisfatory.